Mindful Living

 You don’t need any special tools or previous experience.
 Just a few moments of quiet attention.

-Step 1: Find a quiet space.
+1. Find a quiet space.
 Sit or lie down somewhere comfortable where you won’t be interrupted.

 Why This Matters